Virginia Tech Hokies: Conference affiliation

 Tech teams participate in the Atlantic Coast Conference (ACC), which the school joined in 2003 after a tumultuous trek through five different conferences in the previous decade, most recently leaving the Big East in the controversial ACC expansion.

 In 1921, Virginia Tech joined the Southern Intercollegiate Conference (now Southern Conference), which contained 19 schools by 1922, all current members of the ACC or Southeastern Conference (SEC).
 In 1932, thirteen schools left the then-gigantic Southern Conference to form the SEC and in 1953, seven more teams left to form the ACC.

-Frank Moseley, Virginia Tech's director of athletics and football coach, believed that the new Southern Conference was a lower tier of competition and sought membership in the ACC, but was turned down.
+UVA, which had left the Southern Conference in the mid-1930s, was added to the original seven before the 1953-54 basketball season.
+Tech was passed over for membership in December of that year, despite a proposal by North Carolina to add the Gobblers and West Virginia Mountaineers.
 In 1965, Tech left the Southern Conference to become independent.
-In 1977, Virginia Tech once again sought admission to the ACC and was once again rejected.
+Tech applied for membership in the ACC again in 1977, but was turned down for membership despite support from UVA, Duke, and Clemson.

-In 1978, Virginia Tech joined the Metro Conference, winning the conference men's basketball championship in their first year.
+In 1978, Virginia Tech joined the Metro Conference, winning the conference men's basketball championship tournament and automatic NCAA berth in its first year.

 In 1991, Virginia Tech was invited to join the Big East Conference for football only.
 Members of the Big East football conference included Boston College, Miami, Pittsburgh, Rutgers, Syracuse, Temple, Virginia Tech, and West Virginia.
 In 1994, Virginia Tech was turned down for full membership in the Big East.

 In January 1995, Virginia Tech and Virginia Commonwealth University were ousted from the Metro Conference and subsequently filed a lawsuit against the conference.
 The lawsuit was settled when Metro agreed to pay the Hokies $1,135,000 and Virginia Tech joined the Atlantic 10 Conference, along with fellow newcomers Dayton and LaSalle in June 1995.

 In 1999, the Big East agreed to accept Virginia Tech as a full member in all sports.
 Virginia Tech ultimately paid $8.3 million to join the conference, $1.1 million of which was actually paid after the school left.

 In April 2003, Mike Tranghese, commissioner of the Big East, dropped a bombshell — that the ACC was secretly trying to lure away Big East members.
 Over the next several months, the ACC held meetings and discussions.
 Ultimately, Virginia Tech was invited to join the conference, along with Miami.
 Boston College was added the following year.
 Virginia Tech finally had achieved what Frank Moseley had sought so long ago — membership in the ACC.

 When Virginia Tech was invited to join the ACC, former Roanoke Times sports editor Bill Brill expressed his displeasure, saying "Virginia Tech will not win an ACC championship in my lifetime."
 When Virginia Tech's football team proceeded to do precisely that in their very first season in the league, Brill's house in Chapel Hill, North Carolina received hundreds of mocking phone calls from angry Virginia Tech fans, curious to learn when the funeral arrangements would be held.